 East of Puerto Rico lie the isles of Vieques and Culebra.
 Along with a sprinkling of cays, they are sometimes known as the Spanish Virgin Islands.
-Pitcher Julio Navarro is the only viequense ever to make the majors, largely because the island is an undeveloped place with a population of only about 9,400 even today.
+As of 2018, pitcher Julio Navarro was the only viequense ever to make the majors, largely because the island is an undeveloped place with a population of only about 9,400 even today.
 The main reason is the controversial, now-vacated U.S. Navy training range that took up two-thirds of the land.

-But what makes Navarro’s case more unusual is that he learned to play ball on St. Croix in the U.S. Virgin Islands, where some of his relations still live.
-Navarro grew up with two V.I. major-leaguers, Joe Christopher and Elmo Plaskett.
-He is about nine years older than another, José Morales, but they became good friends.
-In another distinctive link, Morales is godfather to Navarro’s son Jaime, a big-league pitcher from 1989 to 2000.
+But what makes Navarro’s case more unusual is that he learned to play ball on St. Croix in the U.S. Virgin Islands, where some of his relations continued to live.
+Navarro grew up with two major-leaguers born on St. Croix, Joe Christopher and Elmo Plaskett.
+He was about 11 years older than another, José Morales, but they became close friends.
+In another distinctive link, Morales stood godfather to Navarro’s son Jaime, a big-league pitcher from 1989 to 2000.

 The elder Navarro appeared during six seasons in the majors (1962-66; 1970).
 However, his minor-league career spanned 20 years from 1955 to 1974, the last three in Mexico.
 He also played during 22 winters in Puerto Rico, tied for second in league history with Juan Beníquez, Juan Pizarro, and Héctor Valle.
 Only Rubén Gómez (29) played more.
 Navarro was known at home as El Látigo, or “Whiplash,” for his sidearm fastball.

-Navarro, Joe Christopher (who was about one month older), and Elmo Plaskett (two and a half years younger) played at St. Patrick’s and also with a local club called the Annaly Athletics.
+Navarro, Joe Christopher (who was about two years younger), and Elmo Plaskett (four and a half years younger) played at St. Patrick’s and also with a local club called the Annaly Athletics.
 That was a lot of talent for one little team, but the Virgin Islands overall were quite a wellspring in those days.

-In February 1955, not long after he graduated from high school, Navarro played in a series between Puerto Rican winter leaguers and a combined Virgin Islands team.
+In February 1955, Navarro played in a series between Puerto Rican winter leaguers and a combined Virgin Islands team.
 For many years this was an annual affair after the Puerto Rican season ended.
 Navarro impressed Alfonso Gerard, the pioneer pro ballplayer from the Virgin Islands.
 Gerard helped arrange a tryout in Puerto Rico with his boss, Santurce Cangrejeros owner Pedrín Zorrilla.
 Zorrilla was also a scout for the New York Giants.

 Navarro worked out with Orlando Cepeda and José Pagán (whose path would cross or join Navarro’s often over the years).
-All three then signed with the Giants; Navarro got $300 while the others got $500.5 He reported to the Giant’s minor-league camp in Melbourne, Florida and was then assigned to Class D ball.
+All three then signed with the Giants; Navarro got $300 while the others got $500.6 He reported to the Giants’ minor-league camp in Melbourne, Florida and was then assigned to Class D ball.
 Navarro’s ability to speak English also made him the de facto spokesperson for other Latino prospects in the organization.
 He helped keep them out of trouble.7

 In between, Navarro made his debut in the Puerto Rican Winter League during the 1955-56 season.
 Pedrín Zorrilla added him to the Santurce roster, which included two veterans from St. Croix, Gerard and Valmy Thomas.